Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/subsurf.rst

 .. tip::

-   To improve performance in the viewport try enabling :ref:`OpenSubdiv <modeling-modifiers-opensubdiv>` or if you are using the Cycles render engine consider using :ref:`Adaptive Subdivision <render-cycles-settings-object-subdivision>`
+   To improve performance in the viewport try enabling `OpenSubdiv`_ or if you are using the Cycles render engine consider using :ref:`Adaptive Subdivision <render-cycles-settings-object-subdivision>`